List of chromosomes

 cellular abundance

-CCNE1: This gene is involved in cell proliferation.
+CCNE1: This gene is involved in the control of cell proliferation.

 an Olympic medal?